-We could go on and on about how fun, great, exciting, super amazing Great Books is, but what could be better than letting these student-made films show you instead?
+We could go on and on about how fun, great, exciting, super amazing Great Books is, but what could be better than letting our students, faculty, and visitors tell you instead?

 A Q&A With Students

 Hear alumni and first-time campers describe their favorite parts of the Great Books Summer Program.
 Learn why the program gives them an academic edge back in school, and how enhanced critical thinking and the skills of civil discourse positively impact their lives every day.

 Emma from TX, Third Year Camper